whoismanoj/Team8-Company-Bankruptcy-Prediction-Mini-Project-DSAI/Readme.md

 Dataset Source: Company Bankruptcy Prediction from Kaggle.
 Please refer to the source [here.](https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction)

-Dataset Description: The dataset used contains financial rations of 5,606 comapnies, of which 220 have gone bankrupt.
+Dataset Description: The dataset used contains financial ratios of 5,606 comapnies, of which 220 have gone bankrupt.

 <p align = "justify">
 A challenging aspect is that the dataset consists of too much information.
 It poses a challenge for us to analyse the complexity of data and modeling, that requires more computational resources which results in slower performance and longer processing time.